DPDK/dpdk/doc/guides/nics/enic.rst

-      For example: If the mbuf size is 2048, and the MTU is 9000, then receiving a full size packet will take 5 descriptors, 1 from the start of packet queue, and 4 from the second queue.
+      For example: If the mbuf size is 2048, and the MTU is 9000, then receiving a full size packet will take 5 descriptors, 1 from the start-of-packet queue, and 4 from the second queue.
 Assuming that the RQ size was set to the maximum of 4096, then the application can specify up to 1024 + 4096 as the nb_rx_desc parameter to rte_eth_rx_queue_setup().